-CO No. Course Objectives CO-1 Discuss the factors affecting the growth and survival of microorganisms in foods.
-CO-2 Demonstrate the food-borne diseases and food poisoning by microbial agents.
+CO No. The learners will be able to CO-1 Discuss the factors affecting the growth and survival of CO-1 microorganisms in foods.
+CO-2 Demonstrate the food-borne diseases and food poisoning by CO-2 microbial agents.
 CO-3 Differentiate the Fermented Food products.
 CO-4 Collect the knowledge in dairy Products and Probiotics.
 CO-5 Compare the Regulatory Policies for Dairy products.